-To prevent over blending and smudging when using pastel drawing you can use a mist of fixative on that area.
+To prevent over blending and smudging when pastel drawing you can use a mist of fixative on that area.
 Beware: if the fixative is sprayed too heavily, it dramatically dulls and darkens the vibrancy.
-Practise with some quick trial runs spraying the fixative to experiment with the light mist approach.
+Do some quick trial runs spraying the fixative to experiment with the light mist approach.

 Soft pastels have a rich, buttery feel and are easy to blend.
 Hard pastels, including pastel pencils, are great for adding detail to pastel drawing.
 Oil pastels have an oil binder, are less opaque than soft pastels and don’t smudge as easily.
 The newest water-soluble pastels create semi-transparent washes when water is brushed over them.

 Pastels are blended on the art surface, rather than on a palette.
 A variety of colours can be achieved through layering and smudging.
 Start with darker colours, working up to light.

 Blending is done by layering the pastels with various strokes such as crosshatching, dots/pointillism or smudging with different tools, from cotton swabs or #9 brushes, to fingers.

 The key to selecting paper for pastel drawing is to choose something that has texture or tooth.
 If it's too smooth, the pastels won't adhere.
 Check that the paper is pH-neutral.
 If it's not acid free, it can shift the colour and cause brittleness.
 Good choices are canvas, watercolour paper, pastel paper and sand board.